department-of-veterans-affairs/va.gov-team/products/facilities/regional-offices/research/2022-9-public-contact/research-findings.md

 ## Additional Insights

-**XX - eBenefits registration is a declining service**
+**12 - eBenefits registration is a declining service**

 > We do some of that.
 But I only have one person that can do it - P9

 > We used to, but it's slowly dying in our office - P12

-**XX - "Insurance claim help and financial counseling" is not a single service**
+**13 - "Insurance claim help and financial counseling" is not a single service**

 > We assist with the insurance claim... but not financial counseling - P3